SpinnySpiwal/SpiwalsIPASetup/Tutorials/SemiJailbreak.md

 ## Why Bootstrap Beta 3.1?
 Bootstrap Beta 3.1 is the most stable version of bootstrap I have used so far.
-I use an iPhone 13

 # How do I semi jailbreak?
 1. Download Bootstrap Beta 3.1 from [Here.](#bootstrap)